Research Misconduct

 - If the DO determines that an investigation is not warranted, the RIO shall secure and maintain for seven (7) years after the termination of the inquiry sufficiently detailed documentation of the inquiry to permit a later assessment of the reasons why an investigation was not conducted.
 These documents shall be provided to ORI or other authorized government personnel upon request.

-- The Investigation Process
+C. The Investigation Process

 - Initiation and Purpose of the Investigation.
 Within fifteen (15) calendar days of any determination by the DO that an investigation is warranted, the DO shall appoint an Investigation Committee.
 The DO may extend this time for good cause.
+Purpose.
 The purpose of the investigation is to develop a factual record by exploring the allegations in detail and examining the evidence in depth, leading to recommended findings on whether research misconduct has been committed, by whom, and to what extent, and steps to be taken to correct the research record.
 The investigation will also determine whether there are additional instances of possible research misconduct that would justify broadening the scope beyond the initial allegations.
 This is particularly important where the alleged research misconduct involves clinical trials or potential harm to human subjects or the general public or if it affects research that forms the basis for public policy, clinical practice, or public health practice.

 - Sequestration of Research Records.
-As soon as practicable upon the initiation of an investigation, the RIO shall take all reasonable and practical steps to obtain custody of all the research records and evidence needed to conduct the research misconduct proceeding, that were not previously sequestered during the inquiry.
+As soon as practicable upon the initiation of an investigation, the RIO shall take all reasonable and practical steps to obtain custody of all theresearch records and other evidence needed to conduct the research misconduct proceeding, that were not previously sequestered during the inquiry per section (B)(2) of these Procedures.
 The need for additional sequestration of records for the investigation may occur for any number of reasons, including the institution's decision to investigate additional allegations not considered during the inquiry stage or the identification of records during the inquiry process that had not been previously secured.
-Wherever possible, custody will be limited to copies of the data or evidence, so long as those copies have substantially equivalent evidentiary value as the originals.
-Where appropriate, the RIO shall give the respondent copies of, or reasonable, supervised access to the research records.

 - Role of Counsel.
 The respondent may be accompanied by counsel or a non-lawyer personal adviser (who is not otherwise involved in the case) when interviewed in the course of an investigation.
 Respondent’s counsel or adviser may provide the respondent advice, but may not participate in the proceedings.

-- Appointment of the Investigation Committee.
-The investigation shall be conducted by an Investigation Committee of no fewer than three persons appointed by the DO.
-Members of the Investigation Committee shall have no conflicts of interest with the respondent or other parties to the case in question, and shall, together possess the necessary expertise to enable them to evaluate authoritatively the relevant evidence of the alleged research misconduct and to conduct an investigation.
-To the extent practicable, a majority of the members of the Investigation Committee shall be from the same campus as the respondent.
+- Members of the Investigation Committee investigation committee shall have no conflicts of interest with the respondent or other parties to the case in question, and shall, together possess the necessary expertise to enable them to evaluate authoritatively the relevant evidence of the alleged research misconduct and to conduct an investigation.
+A member of the Research Integrity Standing Committee (RISC) may serve as investigation committee Chair.To the extent practicable, a majority of the members of the Investigation Committee shall be from the same campus as the respondent.
 The DO shall designate a chair of the committee, who shall be a tenured member of the University faculty.
 Where the respondent is a member of the faculty, all appointees to the Investigation Committee shall be tenured faculty.

 - Notification of Appointment of Investigation Committee